ElementsProject/lightning/doc/PLUGINS.md

 notification adheres to.

 `node_id` specifies the node issuing the coin movement.

-`movement_idx` is an increment-only counter for coin moves emitted by this node.

 `type` marks the underlying mechanism which moved these coins.
 There are two 'types' of `coin_movements`: